starlane-io/starlane/docs/content/roadmap.md

   - clear message when a syntax error occurs
   - point out exact location of 'confusion' just like Rust compiler does

+* Actually enforce Mechtron Bind released in 'MORE MECHTRONY GOODNESS'
+  - ensure clear error message if there is a bind failure

 * descriptive hierarchy
   - differentiation between User & System error
-  - fail hierarchy (as in what aspect of the resource failed [Create,Select,PortRequest, etc]
+  - fail hierarchy (as in what aspect of the resource failed [Create,Select,Request, etc]
   - component hierarchy to help describe exactly where the failure occured

 * improved Logs
-  - creation of new Logger resource (which is a rolling file of Logs)
+  - new Rc\<Append\> logs a file
-  - creation of Log resource which is an individual line in the logger
+  - creation of Rc\<Watch\<Stream\>\> to stream changes
-  - mechtrons to message their logs to a logger
-  - ability to attach a Session identifier to a Log
-  - ability to attach a Message identifier to a Log
-  - use of descriptive hierarchies in logs to better understand What happened and Where it happened

-* create a bunch of common user mistake scenarios (things like improperly embedded configuration file).
-Test for useable error messages
+  - command line "tail log" (which is "watch log..." for streaming)

 * ability to query the status of resources [Unknown, Creating, Ready, Panic, Destroyed, etc.] also include descriptive error messages for some states like Panic describing the nature of the panic.
 * ability to query the status of Stars

-* Actually enforce Mechtron Bind released in 'MORE MECHTRONY GOODNESS'
-  - ensure clear error message if there is a bind failure

 * improved message reliability:
   - send message acknowledgements when a message is received by a Star